-2 months from either party.
-The Company may require that all or an element of the notice period be taken as gardening leave.
+Element Policy Notice period - 12 months from either party. - The Company may require that all or an element of the notice period be taken as gardening leave.
 The Company may elect to pay in lieu of notice for all or a portion of the contractual notice period.
-In this instance payment would be restricted to salary only and may be delivered monthly to mitigate pass.
-The payment would be restricted to reflect the proportion of the year employed.
-Any just standing holiday entitlement must be used during the notice period.
-The an executive is dismissed for cause, there will be no notice period or payment made for loss of effice.
-The Company may elect to pay in lieu of notice for all or a portion of the contractual notice period.
-In his instance payment would be restricted to salary only and may be delivered monthly to mitigate oss.
+In this instance payment would be restricted to salary only and may be delivered monthly to mitigate loss.
 Any holiday entitlement will be pro-rated to reflect the proportion of the year employed.
 Any outstanding holiday entitlement must be used during the notice period.
-If an executive is dismissed for cause, there will be no notice period or payment made for loss of affice. his instance payment would be restricted to salary only and may be delivered monthly to mitigate oss.
-Any holiday entitlement will be pro-rated to reflect the proportion of the year employed.
-Any outstanding holiday entitlement must be used during the notice period.
-If an executive is dismissed for cause, there will be no notice period or payment made for loss of fffice. utstanding holiday entitlement must be used during the notice period. an executive is dismissed for cause, there will be no notice period or payment made for loss of ffice. ffice. the state of the s nsistent with other employees, Executive Directors may receive payments to compensate them for loss of employment rights on termination, subject to entering into a satisfactory settlement eement.
-Payments may include a nominal amount for agreeing to non-solicitation and ifidentiality clauses, insurance cover for a specified period following the termination date, placement services, legal fees or repatriation assistance. he event of redundancy, a payment may be made in accordance with the Company redundancy icy in effect at that time. ood leaver i will be entitled to a pro-rated STI award for the period worked (excluding garden leave) ing the year, determined and paid through the normal process and subject to normal terms, uding deferral. ere is no entitlement to an STI award in the year of termination for a bad leaver. vested deferred STI awards for good leavers continue to their normal vesting date.
-Unvested ards for bad leavers will lapse. vested LTIP awards for good leavers will continue to their normal vesting date, pro-rated for the e worked during the performance period.
-The Remuneration Committee has discretion to waive the -ration of LTIP awards, should they deem this to be appropriate.
-Unvested awards for bad leavers lapse. sted LTIP awards subject to a holding period will remain subject to the holding period until the ginal release date. awards continue to be subject to their original terms, including malus, clawback and holding iods.
-Remuneration Committee has discretion to accelerate the vesting and release of awards for good vers in exceptional circumstances. he event of a change of control of the Company, the Remuneration Committee may determine that: ITI awards for the year during which the change of control occurred may either continue to be letermined on the basis of the whole year or may be pro-rated to the date of the change of control.
-Invested deferred STI awards are exchanged or replaced with equivalent awards over shares in nother company, continuing to their normal vesting date, or that the vesting of the awards is ccelerated to the date of the change of control.
-Unvested LTIP awards are exchanged or replaced with equivalent awards in another company, ontinuing to their normal vesting date and subject to the same or equivalent performance onditions, or that the vesting of awards is accelerated to the date of the change of control.
-If the wards are accelerated, they will be subject to pro-ration and an assessment of the extent to which he performance conditions have been achieved.
-The Remuneration Committee has discretion to vaive the pro-ration of LTIP awards if this is deemed appropriate.
-Tentra de la signation de la contra del contra de la contra del la contra
+If an executive is dismissed for cause, there will be no notice period or payment made for loss of office.
+Termination payments Consistent with other employees, Executive Directors may receive payments to compensate them for the loss of employment rights on termination, subject to entering into a satisfactory settlement agreement.
+Payments may include a nominal amount for agreeing to non-solicitation and confidentiality clauses, insurance cover for a specified period following the termination date, outplacement services, legal fees or repatriation assistance.
+In the event of redundancy, a payment may be made in accordance with the Company redundancy policy in effect at that time.
+STI awards A good leaver i will be entitled to a pro-rated STI award for the period worked (excluding garden leave) during the year, determined and paid through the normal process and subject to normal terms, including deferral.
+There is no entitlement to an STI award in the year of termination for a bad leaver.
+Treatment of incentive awards Unvested deferred STI awards for good leavers continue to their normal vesting date.
+Unvested awards for bad leavers will lapse.
+Unvested LTIP awards for good leavers will continue to their normal vesting date, pro-rated for the time worked during the performance period.
+The Remuneration Committee has discretion to waive the pro-ration of LTIP awards, should they deem this to be appropriate.
+Unvested awards for bad leavers will lapse.
+Vested LTIP awards subject to a holding period will remain subject to the holding period until the original release date.
+All awards continue to be subject to their original terms, including malus, clawback and holding periods.
+The Remuneration Committee has discretion to accelerate the vesting and release of awards for good leavers in exceptional circumstances.
+Change of control In the event of a change of control of the Company, the Remuneration Committee may determine that: STI awards for the year during which the change of control occurred may either continue to be determined on the basis of the whole year or may be pro-rated to the date of the change of control.
+Unvested deferred STI awards are exchanged or replaced with equivalent awards over shares in another company, continuing to their normal vesting date, or that the vesting of the awards is accelerated to the date of the change of control. - Unvested LTIP awards are exchanged or replaced with equivalent awards in another company, continuing to their normal vesting date and subject to the same or equivalent performance conditions, or that the vesting of awards is accelerated to the date of the change of control.
+If the awards are accelerated, they will be subject to pro-ration and an assessment of the extent to which the performance conditions have been achieved.
+The Remuneration Committee has discretion to waive the pro-ration of LTIP awards if this is deemed appropriate.